6 Epic Action Movies Like the Hunger Games: Deadly Game Shows

 Every year, a boy and a girl are selected to take part in Annual Hunger Games – A brutal reality TV show where they are forced to kill each other until only one of them remains.
 Everyone must watch these kids fight to the death.
 It serves as a reminder to everyone watching the show as to how brutal and unforgiving a war can be.
 At least this is how the Capitol tries to justify this brutality.
 Does the plot sound familiar to you?
 It’s not the first movie to have the concept of a deadly game show.

-Being a big fan of the movies and books, I’ve compiled a list of some movies that bleed in a similar vein like Hunger Games that will intrigue you.
+Being a big fan of the movies and books, I’ve compiled a list of some films that bleed in a similar vein like Hunger Games that will intrigue you.
 Let’s take a look -

 The Ten Commandments

 Do they still make films worth watching more than once?
 It’s pretty rare.
 Shutter Island, Inception, Memento and few other movies come to mind, but those movies are exceptions to an otherwise brain-dead stream of movies popping left and right.

 might be more than half a centuary old, but it still is one of the best movies ever made.
 You’d wanna watch it over and over again, just to recollect what you missed in first few sittings.
 They have made a lot of movies about Hebrew born prince of Egypt, but none come even close to The Ten Commandments.
 The Ten Commandments